liamthetate/itsnotjustinyourhead/README.md

 5. jQuery:
     * jQuery was used for the Modal window.

-6. Git
+6. Gitpod
-    * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+    * Gitpod was used for all code creation and Pushing to GitHub.

 7. GitHub:
-    * GitHub is used to store the projects code after being pushed from Git.
+    * GitHub was used to store the projects code after being pushed from Gitpod.

 8. Photoshop:
     * Photoshop was used to crop, resize and export the 'about' photos for the website.